amazingProj/SeriousProjectExplained/README.md

-# Advanced projects that I have made
+# Advanced projects that I have made (Public in these repositories)

 if you are wanting to navigate all my github ordered by topics